Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 These southern Africans resemble "bushy" Pterinochilus species.
 Most are only found in South Africa, but H. namaquensisis also found in Namibia.
 Dr. Ansie Dippenaar-Schoeman, who is doing biodiversity surveys of South Africa, also reports a Harpactira species in Zimbabwe.

 Despite some unsubstantiated rumors, there has never been a death as a direct result of a Harpactira bite (nor the bite of any other Theraphosidae).
-However, their bite is apparently painful, and may induce nausea in some individuals (Dippenaar-Schoeman 2002).
+However, their bite is apparently painful, and may induce nausea in some individuals (Schoeman 2002).

 Harpactirella